prahalad12345/Electroencephalogram-Seizure-Predictor/README.md

 Refer each of the code files to check on the modules

-## Running YaDV
+## Running Electroencephalogram-Seizure-Predictor
-YaDV can be executed used following command:
+Electroencephalogram-Seizure-Predictor can be executed used following command:

 ```bash
 python mindwavechecker.py